krobelus/rate-experiments/thesis.md

 this would mean that $x$ is not deleted, so the shared UP-model stays the same.

-2. Before removing a locked clause $C$, emit its unit literal $l \in C$ as introduction of size-one clause $l$ in the DRAT proof.
+2. Before removing a locked clause $C$, emit its unit literal $l \in C$ as a introduction of size-one clause $l$ in the DRAT proof.
 Suggested by Mate Soos[^suggestion-add-units], this option is also preferred by the authors of `mergesat`[^mergesat-pr] and `varisat`[^varisat-pr].
 Additionally, this is implemented in `CaDiCaL's` preprocessor.
-This does not influence the correctness of future inferences because the $C$ and $l$ are logically equivalent using the shared UP-model as assignment --- they will behave identically for all future inferences since the literals the assignment at decision-level zero will never be unassigned.
-In our example this means that another instance of $x$ is added, before one $x$ is deleted, which preserves the formula.
+This does not influence the correctness of future inferences because $C$ and $l$ are logically equivalent with respect to the shared UP-model --- they will behave identically for all future inferences since the literals in assignment at decision-level zero will never be unassigned.
+In our example this means that another instance of $x$ is added in the proof, before one $x$ is deleted, which preserves the formula.

 We provide patches implementing these for `MiniSat` version 2.2 (1.  [^patch-MiniSat-keep-locked-clauses] and 2.[^patch-MiniSat]), and the winner of the main track of the 2018 SAT competition (1.[^patch-MapleLCMDistChronoBT-keep-locked-clauses] and 2.[^patch-MapleLCMDistChronoBT]).
-Both patches are arguably very simple and we do not expect any significant impacts in terms of solver runtime, memory usage or proof size: the additional clauses will not be added to the watchlists and do therefore not slow down propagation.
+Both patches are arguably very simple and we do not expect any significant impact in terms of solver runtime, memory usage or proof size: the additional clauses will not be added to the watchlists and do therefore not slow down propagation.
 There can be at most one locked clause per variable, so their memory usage is small.
+The proof will be larger only with the second variant by adding at most one unit clause addition per variable, which is tiny compared to the rest of a typical proof.
-The proof will be larger only with the second variant by adding unit clause additions and deletions, also at most one each per variable, which is small compared to the rest of a proof.
 The patches can be easily adapted to other `DRUPMiniSat`-based solvers.

 4 A Complete and Efficient DRAT Proof Checker
 =============================================

-We implement a checker to compare the costs of checking specified and operation DRAT.
+We have implemented a checker to compare the costs of checking specified and operation DRAT.
 Additionally an efficient checker for specified DRAT can be useful to verify solvers' inprocessing steps that contain unit deletions.
 In this section, we discuss our checker implementation after introducing existing checkers.
-Finally we describe the format for SICK witnesses which can be produced by our checker to certify the rejection.
+Finally we describe the format for SICK witnesses, which can be produced by our checker to verify proof incorrectness.

 4.1 Existing Checkers
 ---------------------